k3s-io/docs/docs/reference/agent-config.md

 ---
-title: K3s Agent Configuration Reference
+title: K3s Agent Configuration
 weight: 2
 ---
 In this section, you'll learn how to configure the K3s agent.

 > Throughout the K3s documentation, you will see some options that can be passed in as both command flags and environment variables.
-For help with passing in options, refer to [How to Use Flags and Environment Variables.](/installation/install-options/how-to-flags)
+For help with passing in options, refer to [How to Use Flags and Environment Variables.](/reference/how-to-flags)

 - [Logging](#logging)
 - [Cluster Options](#cluster-options)